Jkdelo04/Windows10-Version-Audit-For-N-able/README.md

 - N-able access to generate the asset report

 ## Contact
-For questions or support, feel free to reach out to the program maintainer.
+For questions or support, feel free to reach out.